stojanv/aws-samples/README.md

 # aws-samples
-Some of my aws cloudformation, boto3 and other samples and tests
+Some of my aws cloudformation, boto3 and other samples